Head Coach Rick Carver

 Assistant Coach Alan Betourne

-Alan Betourne joins the Bison staff for his second season as assistant coach.
+Alan Betourne enters his second season as assistant coach.

-Betourne joins the Bethany baseball staff after serving as the head assistant baseball coach at Riverside High School in Charleston, West Virginia.
+Betourne joined the Bethany baseball staff after serving as the head assistant baseball coach at Riverside High School in Charleston, West Virginia.
 While at Riverside, Betourne was the hitting and third base coach.
 Under his direction, the Warriors had a team batting average of .368 which ranked in the top ten in the state of West Virginia and in 2012; the team broke the school recorded with 22 wins.

 Prior to Riverside, Betourne served as the head assistant coach and recruiting coordinator from 2010-2011 at Alderson-Broaddus College in Phillipi, West Virginia.
 He was primarily in charge of defense and ran day-to-day operations while working with the Battlers.